CDMO biologics GMP certified

 Learn more

-Antibody-drug conjugates continue their victory march
+Antibody-drug conjugate continue their victory march

 The victory march of antibody-drug conjugates continues unabated.
 In two recent trials, benlatamab mafodotin was found to delay the progression of pre-treated or relapsed multiple myeloma outperforming the standard therapy.